tournepivoine/shinpokered-fr/README.md

   -jr trainer M/F, pokemaniac, hiker, cueball, psychic, tamer, black belt, rocket, cooltrainer M/F, gentleman, channeler -all rival phases, all gym leaders, elite-4, prof.oak, chief

-- Trainer stat DVs are now randomly generated to a degree (only in hard mode)
+- Trainer stat DVs are now randomly generated to a degree (only in hard mode) to be above-average
-  - Attack DV is between 9 and 15 and always odd-numbered
-  - Defense, special, and speed DVs are between 8 and 15
-  - HP DV is a minimum of 8 since attack DV is always odd-numbered
 - Trainer pkmn now have stat experience assigned to them that is scaled to their level (only in hard mode)
   - The stat experience total for a given level 'L' is SIGMA[n=6,L](12n+50)
   - No stat experience is given for level 5 and below.